samsquire/ideas4/README.md

 In golang and occam-pi, we can use a `select` statement to direct behaviour from a communicating process over a channel.

+How do we implement this?
+We need [294.
+Common Operation Opcode message](https://github.com/samsquire/ideas4#294-common-operation-opcode-message).

+* If ordering doesn't matter as much, Each method call has a buffer object which can be used to enqueue operations.
+A loop services each method call buffer.
+Each method can be independently scaled between multiple threads (subthreads) or serviced by one large thread which services each method call in turn.

+* Alternatively we could use one buffer and serve all method calls in that buffer for in-order processing.
+This uses a switch statement for opcode type.

+Pattern matching, we would use pattern matching on the for loop to dispatch the method call to the correct loop based on the definitional method call for loop.

+We can serve each method call at different rates.
+So a low priority methodcall does not starve a high priority methodcall.
+They shall all get served eventually.

 # 198. Sharding framework

 To change something to be faster, we can divide then multiply.
 First you divide the problem into pieces, then you multiply the part that does the work, replicating it to solve the problem faster and at the same time.